johnthagen/python-blueprint/README.md

 > venv\Scripts\activate
 ```

-Once activated, it is good practice to update core packaging tools (`pip`, `setuptools`,
+Once activated, it is a good practice to update core packaging tools (`pip`, `setuptools`,
 and `wheel`) to the latest versions.

 ```bash